-Sun, Salt & Vitamin Sea: Top 5 Snorkelling Tours in Cairns
+Sun, Salt and Vitamin Sea: Top 5 Snorkelling Tours in Cairns

-This huge, multi-coloured wonderland, Australia’s Great Barrier Reef is made up of almost 3,000 reefs, 1,600 species of fish, 600 types of coral, 30 species of dolphins, whales and porpoises, 14 species of sea snakes, and six species of sea turtles.
+This huge, multi-coloured wonderland, Australia’s Great Barrier Reef, comprises almost 3,000 reefs, 1,600 species of fish and 600 types of coral.
+Here you will find 30 species of dolphins, whales and porpoises, 14 species of sea snakes, and six species of sea turtles.
 Phew!

 That’s a lot of underwater action.

 And best of all, a humble mask-and-snorkel combo is the only thing you need to delve into this subaquatic utopia.